aws/eks-anywhere/docs/content/en/docs/getting-started/airgapped/_index.md

    ```

 {{% alert title="Warning" color="warning" %}}
-`eksctl anywhere download images` and `eksctl anywhere import images` command need to be run on an amd64 machine, to prevent the arm64 images being imported to the registry mirror.
+`eksctl anywhere download images` and `eksctl anywhere import images` command need to be run on an amd64 machine to import amd64 images to the registry mirror.
 {{% /alert %}}

    **For the remaining steps, the Admin machine no longer needs to be connected to the internet or the bastion host.**